ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Introduction

-We examine this issue by estimating an aggregate production function extended to allow for complementarity between ICT and skills.
-Our approach builds upon the aggregate production functions developed by \citet{Fallon_Layard_JPE75} and \citet*{Krusell_Ohanian_RiosRull_Violante_EM00}.
-The relative wages of skilled to unskilled labor are known as the skill premium.
-Following the insights of \citet*{Tinbergen_K74} and \citet*{Goldin_Katz_bk10}, changes in the skill premium can be interpreted as the outcome of the race between supply shifts due to advances in education and demand shifts due to developments in technology.
-According to this view, changes in the skill premium can be decomposed into a part due to shifts in the relative supply of skills and a part due to shifts in relative demand for skills.
-We refer to the former as the relative labor quantity effect.
-The advantage of our approach is that it enables us to decompose the latter into two parts, one attributable to observed factors such as capital and labor quantities, which we refer to as the capital\textendash skill complementarity effect, and another attributable to unobserved factors such as factor-augmenting technology, which we refer to as the relative labor-augmenting technology effect.
+We examine this issue by estimating a sector-level production function extended to allow for complementarity between ICT and skills.
+Our approach builds upon the aggregate production function developed by \citet{Fallon_Layard_JPE75} and \citet*{Krusell_Ohanian_RiosRull_Violante_EM00}.
+We focus on the relative wages of skilled to unskilled labor, which is referred to as the skill premium or sometimes as the college premium.
+The skill premium is a key metric used to evaluate the level of wage inequality and its differences across countries.
+Changes in the skill premium can be interpreted as the outcome of the race between supply shifts due to advances in education and demand shifts due to developments in technology \citep*{Tinbergen_K74,Goldin_Katz_bk10}, and thus, can be decomposed into a part due to shifts in the relative supply of skills and a part due to shifts in the relative demand for skills.
+We refer to the supply shifts as the relative labor quantity effect.
+The advantage of our approach is that it enables us to decompose the demand shifts into a part attributable to observed factors such as specific capital and labor quantities and a part attributable to unobserved factors such as factor-augmenting technology.
+We refer to the former as the capital\textendash skill complementarity effect and the latter as the relative factor-augmenting technology effect.
+Consequently, we can evaluate the extent to which changes in the skill premium are attributable to the expansion of ICT equipment.
 The impact of policies that increase skilled labor depends on the mechanisms through which the skill premium has changed over recent decades.
-This study aims to expand our understanding of the sources and mechanisms of changes in the skill premium by measuring the quantitative contribution of the three effects to changes in the skill premium in many advanced countries.
+This study aims to expand our understanding of the sources and mechanisms of changes in the skill premium by measuring the quantitative contribution of the three effects to changes in the skill premium in the goods and service sectors of advanced countries.